 The ESIF allows visiting researchers access to its premier laboratories in support of research and development that aims to optimize our entire energy system at full power.

+Designated as an official U.S. Department of Energy (DOE) user facility, the ESIF's scientific capabilities—researchers, instruments and facilities—are available for use by the global research community.
 The ESIF houses an unparalleled collection of state-of-the-art capabilities to study clean energy technologies at all scales—from developing and validating individual appliances or components to running megawatt-sized grid simulations.

-Non-NREL parties wishing to work onsite at the ESIF must adhere to all onboarding and training requirements to access the laboratory.
+Non-NREL parties must also adhere to all onboarding and training requirements to access the laboratory.
 Learn more about NREL's site security procedures.

 Please direct questions to email@example.com.